 - Immigration complications

-Remember, collateral consequences occur as the result of an assault conviction.
+Remember, collateral consequences occur as the result of a criminal charge assault conviction.
 If you are not convicted, you could avoid these consequences entirely.
 The attorneys of Gerald Miller understand what is at stake when it comes to an assault arrest.
 We have extensive experience fighting back against these charges, and we are prepared to put that experience to work in your case.

 You have the right to fight back against charges of assault in Minnesota.
 The specific defense strategy you adopt could play a vital role in determining whether you successfully obtain a fair outcome or not.